Connects: Yellowhead Hwy. to Alaska Hwy.

 - J 2.5 Cassiar RV Park to west.

 - J 2.7 Access road to KITWANGA (pop.
-481); gas station.
-Also access to National Historic Site of Battle Hill.
+481) with access to Battle Hill National Historic Site.

 - J 88.8 Nass River Bridge.